 A merchant cash advance isn’t technically a loan but rather a cash advance based on the credit card sales deposited into your merchant account.

 Merchant cash advances are quick; the funds are often deposited 24 hours after approval.
 Historically, merchant cash advances have been used by businesses that subsist primarily on credit and debit card sales, such as restaurants and retailers, but they have become available to other businesses that do not rely on card payments alone.

 With a merchant cash advance, you receive an upfront sum of cash in exchange for a portion of your future credit and debit card sales or fixed daily or weekly debits directly from your bank account.

 Merchant loan advances provide you with fast money but carry high annual percentage rates that consist of the total cost of the loan plus all fees.
 They can run your business into debt quickly if you are not careful.

 Your fee amount is determined by your ability to repay the merchant cash advance.
 The provider will determine a factor rate of 1.2 to 1.5 based on a risk assessment.
 The higher the factor rate, the higher your fees.
 Your total repayment amount is the factor rate times the cash advance.

 The main draw of merchant cash advances is that they are fast; you could have cash in hand less than a week after submission, with little or no paperwork.
 Merchant cash advances are also unsecured, which means you do not have to put up collateral, and repayments will adjust to how well your business is doing.

 Applying for a merchant cash advance is simple.
 Start by looking at online business lenders and filling out their online applications.
 Expect to provide three months’ worth of financial statements.

-Kiely Kuligowski contributed to the writing and research in this article.
+Danielle Fallon-O’Leary and Kiely Kuligowski contributed to this article.